deepchatterjeevns/deepchatterjeevns/README.md

 - 👋 Hi, I’m @deepchatterjee
-- 👀 I’m interested in DevOps, AWS
+- 👀 I’m interested in DevOps, AWS, Kubernetes
-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently learning Azure, GCP
 - 💞️ I’m looking to collaborate on DevOps projects
 - 📫 How to reach me